NasalDaemon/Static-DI/docs/cluster-syntax.md

 ### Qualifying cluster namespace inline

-It is possible to avoid wrapping the cluster in a namespace, like:
+You can avoid wrapping the cluster in a namespace, like:
 ```cpp
 cluster my::name_space::FruitSalad { /* ... */ }
 ```

-**NOTE:** namespaces are not elided when defining a cluster.
+**Note:** Namespaces are not elided when defining a cluster.
 The combination of a wrapping namespace and a qualified cluster name always results in appending the namespace of the qualified cluster to the wrapping namespace.
 For example:
 ```cpp
 namespace first::second {